 “We’re excited about the prospect of film travelers discovering some of North Carolina’s classic mountain towns as a result of the movie’s success,” said Wit Tuttell, executive director of Visit North Carolina.
 “We expect ‘Three Billboards’ to join ‘The Hunger Games,’ ‘Dirty Dancing’ and other films that have drawn fans to the locations and the experiences the area offers.”

 Filming for “Three Billboards” took place February-June 2016 in Jackson, Buncombe and Haywood counties and created more than 350 job opportunities for talent and crew.
 The direct in-state spend was $12.6 million.

 After making the rounds at major film festivals (it won the People’s Choice Award in Toronto and Denver), “Three Billboards” opened in limited release on Nov.
-10. It has been honored by the American Film Institute as well as the Hollywood Foreign Press Association, which presents the Golden Globes.
-The film made the nominations for the Producers Guild of America (awards presentation is Jan.
-20), the Screen Actors Guild (Jan.
-21) and the Film Independent Spirit Awards (March 3).
-Nominations for the Academy Awards will be announced Jan.
-23; the awards ceremony is March 4.
+10. In addition to honors from the Hollywood Foreign Press Association, the Screen Actors Guild and other organizations, the movie is up for seven Academy Awards, including best picture, best supporting actor (Sam Rockwell and Woody Harrelson), best actress (McDormand) and original screenplay (McDonagh).
+The awards ceremony is March 4.